mistakia/nano-community/docs/getting-started-users/storing/basics.md

 It is important to carefully choose the wallet you use, as it has your secret key, and with it comes full control of your account.

 Before you begin storing and using Nano, understand these <a href="/getting-started-users/basics">basic</a> facts.

-## Self-custody vs Custodial

-You can store and control Nano directly (self-custody) or you can give it to another entity (custodian) to control it for you.

-The decision is mostly one of responsibility and control.
-With self-custody, you have full control and with it comes full responsibility.
-Whereas with custodial services, you have limited control and limited responsibility.

-#### Custodial Implications

-- **trust:** that your funds are secured, insured, available, not given away
-- **privacy / kyc:** in some cases, you may relinquish control over your identity, transaction history, etc
-- **security of funds:** custodians are prime targets for theft
-- **accessibility:** custodial services may experience downtime
-- **network security / control:** lose control over your nano voting weight and how its delegated

-<small>_Note: over time, adoption of approaches like <a href="https://nanojson.medium.com/how-to-use-nano-multisig-33c8865ef8b1" target="_blank">multi-signature</a> can allow for a blend between self-custody and custodial control over a nano account_</small>

-## Self-custody options

-Determining the right self-custody approach depends on how you intend to use it.

 #### Considerations